-- A thriving, vibrant and sustainable district - Strong, safe and resilient communities - Clean and welcoming environment - 6.2 The Council's Corporate Values of Excellence, Integrity, Teamwork, Empower and Involve, and Passion and Pride summarise its way of thinking to deliver positive outcomes for its customers. - Underpinning the Corporate Values is its commitment to equality as it aims to treat everyone fairly and strives to achieve equality for its diverse communities. - 6.3 The Council's Medium Term Financial Strategy (MTFS) for 2018/2019 to 2021/2022 supports the Corporate Plan and identifies its financial implications.
-It shows the approach the Council will take in order to deliver its services and priorities within its financial constraints and in doing so how it will look to provide value for money. - 6.4 The Council is currently delivering its Transformation Plan which sets out how it will become an innovative, efficient, customer focussed, high performing 21st Century Authority.
+- A thriving, vibrant and sustainable district - Strong, safe and resilient communities - Clean and welcoming environment - 6.2 The Council's Corporate Values of Excellence, Integrity, Teamwork, Empower and Involve, and Passion and Pride summarise its way of thinking to deliver positive outcomes for its customers. - Underpinning the Corporate Values is its commitment to equality as it aims to treat everyone fairly and strives to achieve equality for its diverse communities. - 6.3 The Council's Long Term Financial Strategy (LTFS) for 2019/2020 to 2028/2029 supports the Corporate Plan and identifies its financial implications.
+It shows the approach the Council will take in order to deliver its services and priorities within its financial constraints and in doing so how it will look to provide value for money. - 6.4 The Council is currently delivering its Transformation Plan which sets out how it will become an innovative, efficient, customer focussed, high performing 21st Century Authority. - 6.5 A key element of the Transformation Plan is the purchase of commercial assets to help resource the LTFS.
+This initiative is overseen by the Council's Asset Acquisition Board. - 6.6 The Council is the sole shareholder in Mansfield Homes Ltd which is a development company set up to build new homes in the Mansfield district to meet the demands in the draft Local Plan.